Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What standard or common contractual terms are in use?

-Most proposal forms include a declaration to be signed by the applicant to the effect that all information provided in the proposal form is accurate and complete and acknowledging that such information will form the basis of the insurance contract.
+Most proposal forms also include a declaration to be signed by the insured that all information provided in the proposal form is accurate and complete and acknowledging that the information will form the basis of the contract (basis-of-contract clauses).

 What is the state of development in your jurisdiction with regard to the use of ‘smart’ contracts (ie, blockchain based) for (re)insurance purposes?
 Are any other types of financial technology commonly used in the conclusion of (re)insurance contracts?